A current trending and a much-debated topic of conversation right now is the regulations surrounding renting licenses in the Balearic Islands

 - Water meter

-Every house or apartment must have an independent water meter as opposed to shared communal meter.
+Every house or apartment must have an independent water meter as opposed to a shared communal meter.

 - Building community authorisation